 667. Family Law (5).
-Pr., graduate standing.

 Examination of the law impacting family relationships such as marriage, annulment, divorce, adoption, child support and custody, child abuse, illegitimacy, termination of parental rights, and other related issues.
 It will also include procedural matters such as separation agreements, support agreements, and the rights of the parties involved.
+May be offered concurrently with JP 467.